brycewray/hugo-site/content/posts/2023/03/headers-up-vercel-edition/index.md

 ## Try, try, try, try again

 Then, a few nights ago, I decided to give the whole thing yet another go.
 The reason?
-I wanted to move my site to Vercel[^why] ***without*** weakening (or abandoning) the site's CSP, and the only way to accomplish that would be via an Edge Function.
+I wanted to move my site to Vercel[^why], at least for a while, ***without*** weakening (or abandoning) the site's CSP, and the only way to accomplish that would be via an Edge Function.

 [^why]: As for why, that's a story for another time, although my recent "[‘Publish or perish’ in 2023](/posts/2023/03/publish-or-perish-2023/)" may give you some clues.